angular/angular/aio/content/guide/testing.md

 The first parameter is the _element-to-click_.
 If you wish, you can pass a custom event object as the second parameter.
 The default is a (partial)
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button" target="_blank">left-button mouse event object</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button">left-button mouse event object</a>
 accepted by many handlers including the `RouterLink` directive.